programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

     <img src="https://programminghistorian.github.io/ph-submissions/images/interactive-visualization-with-plotly/en-or-interactive-visualization-with-plotly-17.png" alt="Bar chart, line graph, and box plot subplots with arrow annotations in the line graph to indicate which lines represent male and female accused.">
 	</a>
 <figcaption>
     <p>Figure 17.
-Version of Figure 16 with "male" and "female" arrow annotations on the line graph. <a href="https://programminghistorian.github.io/ph-submissions/assets/interactive-visualization-with-plotly/interactive-visualization-with-plotly-17.html" target="_blank">Click to explore an interactive variant of this plot</a>.</p>
+Version of Figure 16 with 'male' and 'female' arrow annotations on the line graph. <a href="https://programminghistorian.github.io/ph-submissions/assets/interactive-visualization-with-plotly/interactive-visualization-with-plotly-17.html" target="_blank">Click to explore an interactive variant of this plot</a>.</p>
 </figcaption>
 </figure>